bbergfeld/snow_models/README.md

 # snow_models

-Welcome to **snow_models**, a python package for easy and consistent use of snow and avalanche related parametrizations (mostly on density). it holds 3 scripts with various published models: snow_models.mechanical_params --> parametrizations and conversion functionality for mechanical parameters snow_models.crack_propagation --> models to compute for crack propagation speeds in weak snow layers snow_models.wave_propagation --> models to compute elastic wave speeds for different kind of waves
+Welcome to **snow_models** – a Python package designed for the easy and consistent application of snow and avalanche-related parameterizations, with a particular focus on snow density.
+This package provides several models and functions to support research and development in snow mechanics and avalanche forecasting.

+## Key Modules

+- **`snow_models.mechanical_params`**
+  Parametrizations and conversion functions for mechanical properties of snow, including density and related parameters.

+- **`snow_models.crack_propagation`**
+  Models for computing crack propagation speeds in weak snow layers, a critical factor in avalanche dynamics.

+- **`snow_models.wave_propagation`**
+  Models to compute elastic wave speeds for different types of waves, relevant for snow structure analysis and avalanche detection.

+## Purpose

-This package implements published parametrizations for further research applications.
+This package implements widely-used and published parameterizations to facilitate further research applications.
+It is designed to help researchers and practitioners integrate and use these models for snow and avalanche studies in an easy-to-use Python environment.

 Example usage for Emodulus parametrizations:
 ```python